MagicMagoogul/Project_Petra/README.md

 # Project P3tr4
-A curriculm for our daughter setup throughout the younger years.
+A curriculum for our daughter setup throughout the younger years.
 For us to collaborate and structure together :)
 <pre>            .-"''-.  _
           .'       `( \
         @/            ')   ,--,__,-"